Frequently Asked Questions

 When will I receive my scholarship money?

-Once the Qualified Withdrawal Form is received, scholarship money will be sent directly to the eligible educational institution designated by you for payment of your qualified higher education expenses.
+Once the Qualified Withdrawal Form is received in good order, scholarship money will be sent directly to the eligible educational institution designated by you for payment of your qualified higher education expenses within 3-4 weeks.

 How will I know my college received the withdrawal amount?

-A confirmation statement will be mailed to you within seven business days of processing as long as it was complete and signed.
+A confirmation statement will be mailed to you within seven business days of processing your Qualified Withdrawal Form as long as it is in good order.
 You should contact your college directly to ensure that the funds have been received.
-During the late Summer and early Fall, withdrawal requests may take up to six weeks to process.
+During the late summer and early fall, withdrawal requests may take up to four weeks to process.

-I can't use the funds; can my younger brother use them?
+I can't use the funds.
+Can my family member use them?

-No. Scholarship awards and earnings cannot be transferred to anyone else or used by anyone other than you.
+No. Scholarship awards and earnings can only be used by the award recipient.

 Back to Top